On matrix weighted Bourgain-Morrey Triebel-Lizorkin spaces: Introduction

 In \cite{V97}, Volberg introduced the original definition of matrix-valued weight classes $\mathcal A_{p,\infty}$.
 In \cite{BHYY23}, Bu et al. obtained new characterizations of matrix weights classes $\mathcal A_{p,\infty}$.
 Next in \cite{BHYY25}, Bu et al. characterized inhomogeneous Besov-type and Triebel-Lizorkin-type spaces with matrix weight $W \in \mathcal A_{p,\infty}$ via the $\varphi$-transform, molecules, and wavelets.
 The boundedness of almost diagonal operators, pseudo-differential operators, trace operators, pointwise multipliers, and Calder\'on-Zygmund operators was also proved.
 In \cite{BCYY25}, Bu et al. introduced the matrix-weighted Hardy spaces and characterized them in terms of various maximal functions and atoms.
 In \cite{YYZ25}, Yang, Yuan and Zhang proved the boundedness of pseudo-differential, trace, and Calder\'on-Zygmund operators on generalized matrix-weighted Besov-Triebel-Lizorkin-type spaces with matrix $\mathcal A_{p, \infty} $ weights.
 In \cite{BYYZ25}, Bu et al. introduced generalized matrix-weighted Besov-Triebel-Lizorkin-type spaces with matrix $\mathcal A_{p, \infty}$ weights and obtained characterizations in terms of the $\varphi$-transform, the Peetre-type maximal function, the Littlewood-Paley functions, molecule and wavelet.
+Using matrix $\mathcal A_{p, \infty}$ weights, in \cite{YYZ252}, Yang et al. introduced the matrix-weighted variable Besov space and established the $\varphi$-transform theorem for these spaces.

 In \cite{WGX25}, Wang, Guo and Xu studied the approximation characterization, embedding properties and duality of matrix weighted modulation spaces which was introduced by Nielsen in \cite{N25}.
-The criterion for precompactness in the matrix weighted {Bourgain}-{Morrey} spaces and matrix-weighted Lebesgue space can be founded in \cite{BX243,WGX24}.
+The criterion for precompactness in the matrix weighted {Bourgain}-{Morrey} spaces and matrix-weighted variable Lebesgue spaces can be founded in \cite{BX243,WGX24}.
 Many boundednesses of pseudo-differential operators on Triebel-Lizorkin spaces and Besov spaces can be found in \cite{CO22,D97,Mar96, Mar91, md,P16,P19,P20,sa,S09}.
 We will recall them in Section \ref{sec:Pseudo-differential-operators}.
 In \cite{BX242, BX24}, the first author and the third author of this paper obtained the boundedness of pseudo-differential operators on matrix weighted Besov and Triebel-Lizorkin spaces.